rzownir/webfaction-rails-environment/README.markdown

    edit line 12 of the script to read `export RUBYENTED=false`

 ## After Running the Script
-If no unforeseen errors occurred, your rails app will be up and running in production mode.
-Of course, `$HOME/webapps/$APP_NAME` must contain a valid app for this to be true, even if it's just a skeleton.
+If no errors occurred, your rails app will be up and running in the production environment.
+Of course, `$HOME/webapps/$APP_NAME` must contain a valid app for this to happen, even if it's just a skeleton.

 By default passenger serves up the app.
 This can be easily changed so that two thin instances are set up listening on unix sockets (mongrel does not have this